-The following table sets forth certain information regarding our equity plans as of December 31, 2008:
+The following table sets forth certain information regarding our equity plans as of December 31, 2009:

-Plan Category (A) Number of securities to be issued upon exercise of outstanding options, warrants and rights (B) Weighted- Average exercise price of outstanding options, warrants and rights (C) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (A)) Equity compensation plans approved by security holders (1) 1,308,750 \$ 5.25 4,406,517 Equity compensation plans not approved by security holders (2) (3) (4) 1,100,000 \$ 7.83 Total 2,408,750 \$ 6.42 4,406,517
+(A) Number of (B) securities to be Weighted- (C) issued upon average exercise Number of securities remaining exercise of price of available for future issuance under outstanding outstanding equity compensation plans options, warrants options, warrants (excluding securities reflected in Plan Category and rights and rights column (A)) Equity compensation plans approved by security holders (1) 1,368,750 \$ 5.76 4,977,437 Equity compensation plans not approved by security holders (2) (3) (4) 1,100,000 \$ 7.83 - Total 2,468,750 \$ 6.68 4,977,437

-- (1) Consists of stock options and restricted stock awards issued under the Amended and Restated Stock Incentive Plan of Clarus Corporation (the "2000 Plan").
-Also consists of stock options issued and issuable under the 2005 Clarus Corporation Stock Incentive Plan (the "2005 Plan"). - (2) Includes options granted to the Company's Executive Chairman, Warren B. Kanders on December 20, 2003 to purchase 400,000 shares of common stock, having an exercise price of \$7.50 per share. - (3) Includes options granted to the Company's Executive Chairman, Warren B. Kanders on December 20, 2003 to purchase 400,000 shares of common stock, having an exercise price of \$10.00 per share. - (4) Includes 300,000 shares of restricted stock granted to the Company's Executive Chairman, Warren B. Kanders on April 11, 2003, having voting, dividend, distribution and other rights, which shall vest and become nonforfeitable if Mr. Kanders is an employee and/or a director of the Company or a subsidiary or affiliate of the Company on the earlier of (i) the date the closing price of the Company's common stock equals or exceeds \$15.00 per share for each of the trading days during a ninety consecutive day period, or (ii) April 11, 2013, subject to acceleration in certain circumstances.
+(1) Consists of stock options and restricted stock awards issued under the Amended and Restated Stock Incentive Plan of Clarus Corporation (the "2000 Plan").
+Also consists of stock options issued and issuable under the 2005 Clarus Corporation Stock Incentive Plan (the "2005 Plan").

+(2) Includes options granted to the Company's Executive Chairman, Warren B. Kanders on December 20, 2003 to purchase 400,000 shares of common stock, having an exercise price of \$7.50 per share.

+(3) Includes options granted to the Company's Executive Chairman, Warren B. Kanders on December 20, 2003 to purchase 400,000 shares of common stock, having an exercise price of \$10.00 per share.

+(4) Includes 300,000 shares of restricted stock granted to the Company's Executive Chairman, Warren B. Kanders on April 11, 2003, having voting, dividend, distribution and other rights, which shall vest and become nonforfeitable if Mr. Kanders is an employee and/or a director of the Company or a subsidiary or affiliate of the Company on the earlier of (i) the date the closing price of the Company's common stock equals or exceeds \$15.00 per share for each of the trading days during a ninety consecutive day period, or (ii) April 11, 2013, subject to acceleration in certain circumstances.